SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 plot(sol; idxs=1, xlabel="time [s]", ylabel="x [m]")
 ```

-Now, maybe we would like to know the 2nd derivative of $x$.
+Now, maybe we would like to know the 2nd derivative of ``x``.
 It should be easy enough to simply provide this in our function and solve.

 ```@example l1
 function du_dt(u,p,t)